edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 The command service will require the means to publish messages to device services via the EdgeX message bus (**internal message bus**).
 It would use the messaging client (go-mod-messaging) to create a new MessageClient, connect to the message bus, and publish to designated request message topics (see topic configuration below).

-The command service will also need to subscribe to the EdgeX message bus (**internal message bus**) in order to receive responses from the device services after a request by message bus has been made.
+The command service will also need to connect to the EdgeX message bus (**internal message bus**) in order to receive responses from the device services after a request by message bus has been made.
 Again, core command will use the go-mod-messaging MessageClient to subscribe and receive response messages from the device services.

 In a similar fashion, device services will need to both subscribe and publish to the EdgeX message bus (**internal message bus**) to get command requests and push back any responses to the command service.
 Go lang device services will, like the command service, use the go-mod-messaging module and MessagingClient to get command requests and send command responses to and from the EdgeX message bus.
-C based device services will use a C alternative to subscribe and publish to the EdgeX message bus (**internal message bus**)
+C based device services will use a C alternative to subscribe and publish to the EdgeX message bus (**internal message bus**).
+Note, device services already use go-mod-messaging when publishing events/readings to the message bus (**internal message bus**).

 The command service will also need to subscribe to 3rd party MQTT topics (**external message bus**) in order to get command requests from the 3rd party system.
 The command service will then relay command requests on to the appropriate device service via the internal message bus (forming the message bus to message bus bridge).
 Likewise, the command service will accept responses from the device services on the EdgeX message bus (**internal message bus**) and then publish responses to the 3rd party system via the 3rd party MQTT topics (**external message bus**).